momenifi/methodHub/academic_mobility_propensity_score/readm_tutorial.md

 #### Upfront Information

 **Learning Goal:**
-By the end of this tutorial, you will be able to understand and implement propensity score matching techniques to assess the impact of academic mobility on research productivity and collaboration indicators among researchers.
+By the end of this tutorial, you will be able to understand and implement propensity score matching techniques to assess the impact of academic mobility on research productivity, recieved citations and collaboration indicators among researchers.

 #### Learning Objectives: